 Yes, you herd…um, heard correctly (sorry, couldn’t resist).
-This popular new type of yoga has arrived in Vail!
+This unique type of yoga has arrived in Vail!

-The Vail Valley already has a plethora of studio and outdoor yoga classes in the summer, but Vail Stables is currently the only place offering goat yoga.
-Here’s more on this unique new activity:
+The Vail Valley already has a plethora of studio and outdoor yoga classes in the summer, and now you can enjoy Goat Yoga too.

-‘Goats are the natural entertainers of the animal world,’ said Kym Luck, owner of Vail Stables, explaining the craze.
-‘Life is wonderful to a goat that naturally lives in the present.
-The adorable appearance of a baby goat is off the charts.’
+“Goats are the natural entertainers of the animal world,” says Kym Luck, owner of Vail Stables, explaining the craze.
+“Life is wonderful to a goat that naturally lives in the present.
+The adorable appearance of a baby goat is off the charts.”

 If “goat” and “yoga” are not music to your ears, there are lots of other options for visiting yogis.
 Studios like Vail Vitality Center and Aria Spa have classes year-round, but we suggest trying an outdoor class instead.
 These are summer-only for obvious reasons, and take advantage of our gorgeous mountain scenery and warm, sunny weather.

-The Vail Vitality Center instructors teach free outdoor classes each Saturday morning on the Solaris lawn.
+If you can’t make our outdoor yoga class, the Vail Vitality Center instructors teach free outdoor classes each Saturday morning on the Solaris lawn.
 You can also venture down valley to Eagle, Colorado for free “Yoga in the Park” on Sunday mornings.
-Back in Vail, Betty Ford Alpine Gardens hosts “Yoga in the Gardens” three days a week ($15).
-Vail Mountain-Top Yoga Series on Fridays and Saturdays includes a gondola ride to Mid-Vail and free Supergoop! water bottle ($40).
+Back in Vail, Betty Ford Alpine Gardens hosts “Yoga in the Gardens” three days a week.

-More adventurous yogis should check out SUP or aerial yoga.
-You’ll find Stand Up Paddle Yoga on either Eagle-Vail pond or Nottingham Lake, both in Avon, Colorado (prices vary).
-Our favorite aerial yoga classes are at the new Peace Love Aerial Yoga studio in nearby Minturn.
+More adventurous yogis can check out aerial yoga.
+Our favorite aerial yoga classes are at the Peace Love Aerial Yoga studio in nearby Minturn.
 Owner Tracy is the best at keeping it comfortable and fun while you channel your inner Cirque du Soleil performer.
-There are also a handful of opportunities this summer to practice “AIRreal Yoga in the Garden Aviary” at Betty Ford Alpine Gardens ($40).

-Finally, there is free twice-weekly gentle yoga at the library next door to Lodge at Lionshead for guests who don’t want to venture far from home.
-On their off days, paid gentle yoga classes are available across the street at the Vail Welcome Center ($12).
+Finally, there is free twice-weekly gentle yoga at the library next door to Lodge at Lionshead for guests who want something a little more low key.
+On their off days, paid gentle yoga classes are available across the street at the Vail Welcome Center.